-This guidance note applies to RICS members who are either nominated by RICS or another adjudicator nominating body (ANB), or appointed directly by the parties, to adjudicate disputes relating to:
+This professional standard applies to RICS members who are either nominated by RICS or another adjudicator nominating body (ANB), or appointed directly by the parties, to adjudicate disputes relating to:

 - works carried out under a construction contract as defined in Part II of the Housing Grants, Construction and Regeneration Act 1996 as amended by Part 8 of the Local Democracy, Economic Development and Construction Act 2009 ('Construction Act').
-Readers should note that, while the original form of the Construction Act continues to apply to construction contracts entered into before 1 November 2011, this guidance note only applies to adjudications conducted under construction contracts entered into on or after this date, i.e. it only applies to construction contracts to which the amended form of the Construction Act applies.
-Readers should refer to the 3rd edition of this guidance note for guidance on adjudications conducted under the original form of the Construction Act; and - works carried out under a contract to which the Construction Act does not apply, but under which the parties have agreed a contractual mechanism to enable them to adjudicate disputes.
+Readers should note that, while the original form of the Construction Act continues to apply to construction contracts entered into before 1 October 2011, this professional standard only applies to adjudications conducted under construction contracts entered into on or after this date, i.e. it only applies to construction contracts to which the amended form of the Construction Act applies.
+Readers should refer to the 3rd edition of this document for guidance on adjudications conducted under the original form of the Construction Act and - works carried out under a contract to which the Construction Act does not apply, but under which the parties have agreed a contractual mechanism to enable them to adjudicate disputes.

 It is also intended to assist the parties and those acting for them by making them aware of the procedures likely to be followed in an adjudication.
-However, this guidance note should not be taken as a complete statement of the law and practice of adjudication generally.
+However, this professional standard should not be taken as a complete statement of the law and practice of adjudication generally.
 Readers should also ensure that they are aware of any developments in the relevant law and practice which arise after publication.

-This guidance note is based upon the law and practice in Scotland.
-Readers should be aware that the law and practice in England, Wales and Northern Ireland differs somewhat.
+This document is based upon the law and practice in England and Wales.
+Readers should be aware that the law and practice in Scotland and Northern Ireland differs somewhat.